Signalsmith-Audio/plot/README.md

 ```

 ## Tests

+There aren't any unit tests, just some smoke-test example plots.

 Tests are `.cpp` files in `doc/tests/`, and are run (from `doc/`) with `make test`.
 Individual sub-directories (`tests/foo`) can be run with `make test-foo`.